Bendalff/Bendalff/README.md

 ## Hi there!</a>

-I´m Manu aka *Bendalff*, system/application engineer and operational specialist.
+I´m Manu, an "Experienced IT Operations & Infrastructure Technical Lead for both on premises and in the Cloud systems".
 I'm also an IBM MQ on Windows expert by pure luck.

+*Quite a mouthful (I know!) but nonetheless rather correct.
+It's so hard to describe what I do in maximum 200 characters.*

-I used to be a normal person but then I started running a homelab.
+I also run a homelab.
 I am currently speedrunning the discovery process of terraform, kubernetes, containers and deployments through Octopus Deploy or ArgoCD.
 Just for fun and ridiculous reasons that barely make sense to most people I know, including collegues.
-Salvation is no longer possible, only service availability ;-)

 ## 🚀💻 Some Technologies & Tools I use